MarketplaceUX/devhub-redesign/README.md

 The redesign documentation itself lives in the [gh-pages branch](https://github.com/tsmuse/FirefoxMarketplaceDevPagesDesign/tree/gh-pages)

 ## Changelog
-07/16/2014:
-* Removed (or hid) content not relevant to working on the 2 new concepts.

 05/19/2014:
 * Added Changelog to master README.
 Changes to either branch will be noted here (with links to the affected pages or site areas).
-* Changed pdfs to inline images + removed open new window from some hrefs *
+* Changed pdfs to inline images + removed open new window from some hrefs